Ipasky/aws-minecraft-modded-server/README.md

 ![alt text](img/image-5.png)

 ### 4.3 - Choose instance type
 Select the instance type that fits your needs.
-In our case, we’ll use a **t3.2xlarge**, disccused previously in the section [] which offers 8 vCPUs and 32 GiB RAM.
+In our case, we’ll use a **t3.2xlarge**, disccused previously in the section [Choosing an Instance Type](#Choosing-an-Instance-Type), which offers 8 vCPUs and 32 GiB RAM.

 ### 4.4 - Create a key pair
 You’ll need a key pair to connect to your server via SSH.